 4. The Glaciers are Among the Largest Outside of the Polar Regions

 Most people only see the glaciers from afar, either from a distant trail or from high-up on a road.
-They look big from these vantage points, of course, but it doesn’t really hit you how massive they are until you walk on them, which you can do with my company Epic Backpacker Tours on the Karakoram Adventure itinerary.
+They look big from these vantage points, of course, but it doesn’t really hit you how massive they are until you walk on them, which you can do on the iconic Patundas Trek.

 Close-up, the glaciers of Pakistan are like worlds unto themselves.
 They have their own valleys, peaks, rivers, and fields, all made from ice.
 It’s a surreal experience and is definitely a good reason to travel to Pakistan.

 5. The Indus Valley Was One of the Original Cradles of Civilization

 In ancient times, there were only a few regions that thrived.
 There were gloriously fertile lands where humankind flourished thanks to a surplus of water and resources.
 The Nile River Delta and Mesopotamia are usually the areas that get the most attention but in reality, there were lots of other civilizations hustling hard for their space in the world!